gcharang/komodo-wiki/Test-komodo-source-from-jl777-branch-to-make-sure-all-the-assetchains-sync-from-scratch-properly.md

 1. Install Dependencies (most needed for the first time)
 2. Clone komodo repo and compile
-3. Clear all assetchaiins dir .komodo data dir
+3. Create `komodo.conf` file and clear all assetchaiins dir from `.komodo` data dir
 4. Start AC using `./assetchains.old` and let them sync (it may take a while)
 5. Verify the assetchains